 Great pictures are essential

 Do I really need to explain this?
 I'm blessed with having a photographer as a boyfriend who is always running behind me with his camera, but if you not that lucky you can also use good stock photos to add to your blog.
 Readers are first and foremost drawn to good pictures so make sure you invest.

 Keep on learning

 The world of social media and blogging is constantly changing.
 What's hot now may be lost tomorrow.
 So stay up to date.
-Join bloggers communities and constantly check Pinterest for new ideas and tips.
+Join bloggers' communities and constantly check Pinterest for new ideas and tips.
 I still spend a few hours every week on social media courses or reading in the latest blogging tips.
 Currently on my desk: Like my like by Hannes Coudenys, The Ultimate Blog Plan by Career Girl Daily, How to blog for profit by Ruth Soukup, BlogBoek (Dutch (by Kelly Deriemaeker).
 To follow online I am a big fan of Bloguettes and Making Sense of Cents.
 Teaching you the important basics of blogging and living the social media life.
-Another one of my favourites is Julie Solomon.
-She is a PR guru and a marketing genius especially for social media influencers.
-If you really want to up level your influence on social media I highly recommend her Pitch it Perfect course.
+Another one of my favorites is Julie Solomon.
+She is a PR guru and a marketing genius, especially for social media influencers.
+If you really want to up-level your influence on social media I highly recommend her Pitch it Perfect course.

 Be patient and never compare your beginning with someone else's middle